jordan4ibanez/delta_time/README.md

 # delta_time
- A simple library for keeping track of time in games.
+ A simple library for keeping track of the delta time in games.

  This library will give you the delta time in a double floating point number.